Pairwise versus multiple network alignment: Results and discussion

 \section{Results and discussion}

 In Section \ref{sec:tvsts}, we compare the quality of T alignments and T+S alignments.
-Since we show that T+S alignments are overall superior, in subsequent sections, we focus only on T+S alignments.
 In Sections \ref{sec:exp2} and \ref{sec:exp1}, we compare PNA against MNA in the PE and ME framework, respectively, in terms of TQ and FQ accuracy as well as running time.
-In Section \ref{sec:predsmain}, we compare PNA against MNA exclusively in terms of the FQ measure of protein function prediction accuracy, as the main goal of biological NA is to predict protein functions in a poorly-studied species from protein functions in a well-studied species, based on the species' network alignment.
+In Section \ref{sec:predsmain}, we compare PNA against MNA exclusively in terms protein function prediction accuracy, as the main goal of biological NA is to predict protein functions in one species from protein functions in another species, based on the species' network alignment.